supersimplesuper/docs/website/docs/software_partners/how_to_guides/create_an_employer/index.md

 1. The `abn` - This is the Australian Business Number (ABN) that this company is registered with at the ATO.
 2. A `name` - The name of this company
-3. A `remote_id` - The unique id of the employer (organisation, business, company etc) in your database.
+3. A `remote_id` - The unique ID of the employer (organisation, business, company, etc.) in your database.
 This is returned to you in webhook events so you can easily identify the record that the webhook is referencing.
 4. A `product_id` - The id of the product that you are creating the employer under.

 ::: info